Nosdeal/Hiring-coders-workspace/README.md

 In the first week i learned more about HTML, CSS, Data structure, Agile methodologies and Soft skilss.

 <- HTML -> <br>
-    I learned some things very interisting, like separate the parts of an HTML archive.
+    I learned some things very interisting, like separate the parts of an HTML archive. <br>
       <- header -> Is the top; <br>
       <- body -> The name speaks for itself; <br>
       <- footer -> Is the bottom.